joy-z-zhang/joy-z-zhang.github.io/_pages/about.md

 I'm a PhD student at the <a href="https://www.cam.cornell.edu/cam">Center for Applied Math of Cornell University</a>, where I am fortunate to be advised by <a href="https://www.danielrkowal.com/">Dan Kowal</a>.

-I'm broadly interested in Bayesian statistics, particularly non-parametric regression, forecasting, and factor analysis.
+I'm broadly interested in Bayesian statistics, particularly non-parametric regression, state space models, and time series analysis.

 Previously, I have done research in statistical phylogenetics and algebraic combinatorics.